Kasun1Don/PDF-MANAGEMENT-FLASK-API/README.md

     - **Description**: bcrypt is a password hashing function designed for secure password storage.
 It incorporates a salt to protect against rainbow table attacks and is computationally expensive to resist brute-force attacks.
 It is crucial for ensuring that user passwords are stored securely in the database.
 This ensures that even if two users have the same password, their hashes will be different, enhancing security.
 Bcrypt is used to hash passwords before storing them in the database and to verify user passwords during authentication.

 2. **Flask==3.0.3**:
-    - **Description**: Flask is a lightweight WSGI web application framework.
-It is designed with simplicity and flexibility in mind, allowing developers to build scalable web applications quickly.
-Flask's modular nature and extensive documentation make it an excellent choice for building RESTful APIs and web services.
+    - **Description**: Flask is a versatile and lightweight web framework that enables rapid development of scalable web applications.
+Its simplicity, flexibility, and extensive documentation make it an ideal choice for building RESTful APIs and web services.
+With Flask, routing and view functions are streamlined, JSON data handling is native, and integration with SQL databases is seamless through ORM libraries like SQLAlchemy.
+Additionally, Flask's built-in testing and debugging tools facilitate a smooth development process.

 3. **Flask-Bcrypt==1.0.1**:
     - **Description**: Flask-Bcrypt is a Flask extension that provides bcrypt hashing utilities for Flask applications.
 It simplifies the use of bcrypt within the Flask context, making it easier to hash passwords and verify them during authentication processes.